isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 We'll get to that later.)

 ## Equilibrium ##
+Eventually, the situation slowly settles down into an uneasy but stable state, a state where many people still hate many other people and there are the occasional battles here and there but overall no one is hurt too badly for anyone to care and it just goes on like an interesting study in chaos theory.

+Of course, just because not too many was seriously hurt by this doesn't mean that *no one* was seriously hurt, and the infrastructure *definitely* took a hit over all the overpowered fighting that goes on.
+That gets rolled into the maintenance costs, and while the entire situation looks very much like a broken window fallacy deal,
+It did over the years spur on the development of stronger materials that can resist the scary damage that the buminredexu can output.
+Even so the sign that many motorists in Bigencenryin fear is the dreaded *zencuru lenigime* sign – "avoiding superheroes", but more technically the battles they have and the damage they make.

+And so, life goes on, and the bulk of the backstory ends here.
+There are some more history that goes on later, but this is the main backdrop behind which many of the comic books start on.

 # Publication background #
 The literature history of Pasaru at the time